pjsip/pjproject_docs/docs/source/pjsua2/using/media_video.rst

 Working with video media
 ==========================
 Video media is similar to audio media in many ways.
 The class :cpp:class:`pj::VideoMedia` is also derived from :cpp:class:`pj::Media` class.
-Its object types also consists of capture & playback devices, and call stream.
-The video conference bridge shares the same principles as the audio conference bridge; application connects video source to video destination to allow video flow from that source to the specified destination, which in turn it may also induce video mixing and duplicating operations.
+Its object types also consist of capture & playback devices, and call stream.
+The video conference bridge shares the same principles as the audio conference bridge; application connects video source to video destination to allow video flow from that source to the specified destination, which in turn may also induce video mixing and duplicating operations.

 There are several types of video media objects supported in PJSUA2:

 - Capture device's VideoMedia, to capture video frames from the camera.
 - Render device's VideoMedia, to render video frames on the screen.
-- Call's VideoMedia, to transmit and receive video to/from remote person.
+- Call's VideoMedia, to transmit and receive video to/from the remote party.

 The video conference bridge